-In Ghana cement (50kg) costs approx from 20/25 Ghana cedis (depending on location) which is equivilant to approx £5, and a vital element towards the construction of the Nkabom Centre.
-The friends of The Calabash Hub implemented the BAG of CEMENT campaign to raise donations to be used towards the purchase of raw materials.
+In Ghana cement (50kg) costs approx from 20/25 Ghana cedis (depending on location) which was equivilant to approx £5 in 2011, and a vital element towards the construction of the Nkabom Centre.
+The friends of The Calabash Hub implemented the BAG of CEMENT campaign to raise donations that was used towards the purchase of raw materials.
 Donation raised £300

 Friends of The Calabash Hub visited Okurase Junior High school in November 2015.
 We met boys & girls who enjoy attending school and shared with us their career aspiration for the future.
-The classrooms where beaming with bright students but met with such obstacles as electricity.
-In order for connections the Electricity Company of Ghana states it required Service Poles, Meter, Wiring, Ceiling Fans and Workmanship.
+The classrooms where beaming with bright students but met with such obstacles as limited electricity.
+In order for connections the Electricity Company of Ghana stated costs were required for: Service Poles, Meter, Wiring, Ceiling Fans and Workmanship.
 Donations raised by August 2017 = £1000

-Since 2011 Friends of the Calabash Hub tour groups collectively purchase art & craft supplies, books and stationery that are distributed to local Junior high school children and children attending the Nkabom centre.
+Since 2011 – 2019 Friends of the Calabash Hub tour groups collectively purchased art & craft supplies, books and stationery that were distributed to local Junior high school children and children attending the Nkabom centre.

 DAYS FOR GIRLS

 Money from donations to The Calabash Hub was used to purchase 50 Days for Girls Kits to Okurase District Junior School in November 2018.
-The kits will enable the girls to sustain menstrual care hygiene for up to 3 years.
+The kits enabled the girls to sustain menstrual care hygiene for up to 3 years.

-UPDATE: February 2nd, 2021 – We have raised £955 (7618 cedis) towards the sport kits.
-I will be meeting the year head teacher this month – Thank you to everyone who donated.
+UPDATE: July, 2022 – We have raised £1470, to which some proceeds will go towards the sport kits.
+Obviously sport kits price have increased since 2019.
+Meeting to be arranged with the head teacher. – Thank you to everyone who donated.